aaabhilash97/go-cql/Readme.md

 # go-cql

 Easy to use wrapper for gocql cassandra driver.
-Focussing on minimal and easy usages.
+Focussing on minimal and easy usage.

 ## Installation